-I hope you had a great end to your February!!
-We have got so many exciting things planned for the next couple of months and I cannot wait to get back into a blogging schedule.
+I hope you had a great end to your August!!
+We have got so many exciting things planned for the next couple of months and I cannot wait to get back into a blogging schedule properly.

 We are back with another book review (what did you really expect) but this time we are bringing spring/summer vibes with it.
 This review involves a love triangle and a little bit of self-love and badass woman vibes.
 This is a book I read literally in two days and had my housemates dying with laughter because I forgot that the back of the book mentioned the introduction of a new character a second guy and I will be honest with you I was not happy about it.

 After a humiliating breakup, Sarah decides it’s time to fall back in love with her first true love—travel.
 She books the perfect trip to revive her humdrum heartbroken life—ten days sailing the Greek islands on a yacht.